Code-Institute-Community/ci-hackathon-app/static/documentation/forking.md

 ## Forking the repo

-In order to contribute to this project you will need to create a fork of the repo on your own account.
+In order to contribute to this project, you will need to create a fork of the repo on your own account.
-To fork the repo just open the repository in a browser and click on the "fork" button on the top right of the page.
+To fork the repo, just open the repository in a browser and click on the "fork" button on the top right of the page.

 ![Forking a repo](https://github.com/Code-Institute-Community/ci-hackathon-app/blob/forking-md/static/img/documentation/fork.PNG?raw=true)

-If you are part of any organisations it will ask you which organisation you want to create the fork in.
+If you are part of any organisations, it will ask you which organisation you want to create the fork in.
 If you are not part of any, it will automatically create it under your personal GitHub account.

 ## Cloning the forked code